Diffuser

 Before you ask.

-You can.
+You could.
 A general AI chatbot can help you draft a reply if you know how to ask for it.
 But you’re starting from a blank page every time — describing the message, the sender, the context, and what kind of response you want.
-The Diffuser has done that work for you.
+Diffuser has done the prep work for you.
 You paste, answer a few questions, and get back a read and a reply shaped to the situation.

 Every drafted reply has tone controls — friendly, warm, professional, brief, slightly longer.
 Adjust until it sounds right, then edit directly before copying.
-Over time, the tool also learns your voice, so the default drafts get closer to how you actually write.
+Over time, Diffuser personalises for you, so the default drafts get closer to how you actually write.

 Free.
 Actually free.